iter8-tools/iter8/doc_files/iter8_crd.md

     # indicates whether or not iter8 should perform a clean-up action at the end of the experiment (optional)
     # if no action is specified, nothing is done to clean up at the end
-    # if used, the currently support actions are:
+    # if used, the currently supported actions are:
     #   delete: at the end of the experiment, the version that ends up with no traffic (if any) is deleted
     cleanup:
 ```